rathboma/rathboma.github.com/_posts/2017-03-28-scala-concurrency-options.md

 For example you may want to process a stream of database changes, or click events from a website.

-The Akka project also incorporates a system called **Akka Streams** which is built on the Actor system, but who's api is firmly about streams of data.
+The Akka project also incorporates a system called **Akka Streams** which is built on the Actor system, but who's API is firmly about streams of data.

 Typically in a stream processing pipeline you have several components: